Descanonge/tomate/doc/source/tutorial.rst

                     'suffix': r'\.nc'}
     cstr.set_fg_regex(pregex, replacements)

-Don't forget the r to allow for backslashes.
+Don't forget the r to allow for backslashes, and to appropriately escape special characters in the regex.

 The last step is to tell the filegroup how to scan files for additional information.
 This is done by appointing scanning functions to the filegroup.
 The appointement can be coordinate specific.
-First, we must specify how to retrieve the coordinates values, either by looking at the filename, or inside the file.
+First, we must specify how to retrieve the coordinates values, and eventually in-file indices, either by looking at the filename, or inside the file.
-This is done by standardized functions, there are a number of pre-existing functions that can be found in :mod:`scan_library<data_loader.scan_library>`, but user-defined function can also be used.
+This is done by standardized functions.
+There are a number of pre-existing functions that can be found in :mod:`scan_library<data_loader.scan_library>`, but user-defined function can also be used.